 Application Procedure.
 Self-formed groups of four faculty colleagues should submit their names, a list of the courses they will teach, and a short, one paragraph description of the rationale for the group composition to the Dean of the Faculty.

 Guidelines.
 Groups of four can be formed within or between departments, programs, or divisions.
 The groups can also be formed within or between faculty ranks.
 However, senior faculty members should not apply to join roundtable groups with junior colleagues who they will be in a position to evaluate for reappointment or tenure.
 We do not expect groups to form around shared expertise; however, the constitution of each group should be conducive to informed dialogue about pedagogy.
+[NEW in 2017-2018: With the launch of our Design Thinking Pilot, we especially invite groups interested in learning more about and incorporating design thinking into their pedagogies.]

 Deadline.
 The application deadlines are June 29 for participation during the fall semester and January 5 for participation during the spring semester.